oniichaNj/go-dwmstatus/README.md

 ============

 Fork off ctgrl/go-dwmstatus that doesn't require any external libraries.
-Displays current mpd song, the three loadaverages, and the date and time.
+Displays current mpd song, the three loadaverages, date and time, and the current battery level.